-The Bounty Platform has been fished consistently since 1990 (Table 19), and in each year all of the catch and almost all of the tows have been made between July and October.
-Catch-at-age data are available for almost the entire period 1990 to 2011, although the numbers of fish measured and aged were low in some years and missing in 2003 (Table 19).
+The Bounty Platform has been fished consistently since 1990 (Table 18), and in each year all of the catch and almost all of the tows have been made between July and October.
+Catch-at-age data are available for almost the entire period 1990 to 2011, although the numbers of fish measured and aged were low in some years and not available in 2003 (Table 18).
 Examination of the raw data showed that the length composition was relatively constant through the season and across the area and so in most years all the length frequency data were placed into a single stratum.
-The catch in recent years has been dominated by a single mode of fish (the 2002 year class), which can be tracked from 2005, when it first entered the fishery at about 30 cm as 3 year olds, to 2010, when it completely dominated the fishery as 8 year olds (Figure 10).
+The catch in recent years has been dominated by a single mode of fish (the 2002 year class), which can be tracked from 2005, when it first entered the fishery at about 30 cm as 3 year olds, to 2010, when it completely dominated the fishery as 8 year olds (Figure 11).
 This year class was estimated to be particularly strong (Hanchet & Dunn 2009).
-In 2011, a second year class was apparent in the length and age frequency (the 2007 year class), with a mode at about 35 cm.
-Previously, the catch over the 20 year period has been dominated by several other strong year classes - in particular those from 1986, 1988, 1991, 1992, and 1994 (Figure 11).
+In 2011 and 2012, a second year class was apparent in the length and age frequency (the 2007 year class).
+Previously, the catch over the 20 year period has been dominated by several other strong year classes - in particular those from 1986, 1988, 1991, 1992, and 1994 (Figure 12).